joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

 Contains one item of information.

 ## <a id="dataField"/>[dataField](#dataField) : [field](#field)
-Abstract class for field, adding definition-reference and type-reference.
+Abstract class for field, adding definition-reference and structureType-reference.
 #### Properties
 * definitionReference `Reference to definition-object which contains the description of the field`
-* typeReference `Reference to type-object which contains how the field is read.`
+* typeReference `Reference to structureType-object which contains how the field is read.`

 ## <a id="jsonField"/>[jsonField](#jsonField) : [dataField](#dataField)
 TBD